 Who Will Love This Tour?

-This experience is perfect for first-time visitors to Istanbul who want a tasty, cultural introduction.
+This experience is great for first-time visitors to Istanbul who want a tasty, cultural introduction.
 Food lovers, in particular, will appreciate the variety of flavors and the stories behind each dish.
 It’s also a good choice for those who enjoy walking and exploring neighborhoods beyond the typical tourist spots.

 Keep in mind, this tour is not suitable for vegans, people with mobility issues, or those with dietary restrictions that aren’t easily accommodated.
 It’s also best suited for people who are comfortable with around 5.5 hours of walking and eating.